Seasonal depression in the Netherlands: what to do when feeling SAD

 SAD was first mentioned in medical literature as early as 1845 and was dubbed as such only in the 1980s.
 The causes of this disorder are yet to be established.
 However, there is a correlation between SAD and a lack of light.

-Without getting bogged down with too much medical terminology, the important terms to know about are: the hypothalamus, the part of your brain that maintains the balance and stability of your body (homeostasis) and hormonal balance; melatonin, the hormone which monitors your sleep cycles; and serotonin, the brain chemical or neurotransmitter which affects your mood.
+Without getting bogged down with too much medical terminology, the important terms to know about are the hypothalamus, the part of your brain that maintains hormonal balance; melatonin, the hormone which monitors your sleep cycles; and serotonin, the brain chemical or neurotransmitter which affects your mood.

-Not matter how pretty Amsterdam is during the winter months, the lack of sun can be a real problem.
-Image: Unsplash
+No matter how pretty Amsterdam is during the winter months, the lack of sun can be a real problem.
+Image: Depositphotos

-Melatonin levels are affected by the change in seasons, where darkness produces more of the hormone, thus inducing sluggishness.
+Melatonin levels are also affected by the change in seasons, where darkness produces more of the hormone, making us more sleepy.

-In the summer or spring, the body could exhaust the hypothalamus during the winter months, thus leading to the improper functioning of this part of your brain.
+In the summer or spring, the body could have exhausted the hypothalamus during the winter months, thus leading to the improper functioning of this part of your brain.

 Who is more likely to suffer from SAD?

 This disorder has been diagnosed more in women than in men, and it affects younger adults more than older adults.
-The risk of you having the disorder increases if you have a blood relative who has this disorder, or another form of depression.
+The risk of having the disorder increases if you have a blood relative who has this disorder or another form of depression.

 If you have major depression or bipolar disorder, your symptoms can worsen during the same time of the year.

 Lack of sleep or too much sleep are both symptoms of SAD.
-Image: Pixabay.
+Image: Depositphotos

 If you have or are at risk for any of the above-mentioned factors, be sure to tell your doctor or the mental health professional who’s treating you.